 Things to do

-Those who would prefer to try a massage can try the Siam Wellness Centre at 16 Paceville Street, Paceville, which offers a range of massages, beauty and waxing treatments.
+Those who would prefer to try a massage can stop by the Siam Wellness Centre at 16 Paceville Street, Paceville.
+This centre offers a range of massages, as well as beauty and waxing treatments.

-Where to eat & drink
+Where to eat and drink

 Malta boasts a wide range of excellent places to eat and drink.
-The Commando Restaurant, situated at Misrah iz-Zjara tal Papa, Mellieha, serves a wide range of cuisines, with a focus on Italian cuisine although there are also many international options on the menu.
-For highly-rated grilled food, a good choice is the Chukkas @ Malta Polo Club at Marsa Polo Club, Marsa.
+The Commando Restaurant, situated at Misrah iz-Zjara tal Papa, Mellieha, serves a wide range of cuisines, with a strong focus on Italian dishes.

 Malta also boasts numerous excellent wine bars.
-The Del Borgo Wine Bar at Birgu, Vittoriosa, serves very good platters as well as a selection of superb wines.
+The Del Borgo Wine Bar at Birgu, Vittoriosa, serves great sharing platters, as well as a selection of superb wines.